-Typical potential sources/activities of direct and/or indirect emissions at DAF installations (as discussed in detail in Section 5.4) that may be added or removed within ACAM to reflect the composition of the proposed action.
+ACAM and sAIR sources/activities can be thought of as a set of blocks that can be used to create air emission estimates.
+Each block in this set represents an individual activity that increases or decreases air emissions.
+Typical potential sources/activities (emission estimate building blocks) of direct and/or indirect emissions at DAF installations that may be added or removed within ACAM or sAIR to reflect the composition of the proposed action.